Tire maintenance & safety

 The Importance of the Tread Void

-Depending on the tire design, the tread void may also possess what are known as wear bars.
+Depending on the tire design, the tread void may also possess what is known as wear bars.
 These are also found in the grooves, again, depending on tire design.
-These slightly raised bars, are indicators of a tread's wear.
+These slightly raised bars are indicators of a tread's wear.
 They lift out of the tread void and/or tread groove, at least 2/32 of an inch; the minimum amount of tread that is required by law for tire safety.
-These tire components working together, make it easier to visually inspect and maintain tires.
+These tire components working together make it easier to visually inspect and maintain tires.

 Maintaining Tire Tread Void

 Looking at your tire is a good way to check the state of your tread void.
-Problems to keep an eye out for include uneven treadwear, or deformations that are uncommon or uncharacteristic.
+Problems to keep an eye out for include uneven tread wear, or deformations that are uncommon or uncharacteristic.
 Hazardous materials such as glass or scrap metal may also find their way into tread voids.
 Caution should be taken when removing such items.
-A set of needle nose pliers may help you, but we recommend leaving the removal of objects from your tires to tire technicians.
-They're most capable of judging the damage done to the tires and to evaluate the safety of your tires.
+A set of needle-nose pliers may help you, but we recommend leaving the removal of objects from your tires to tire technicians.
+They're most capable of judging the damage done to the tires and evaluating the safety of your tires.